In addition to educating young customers through a

 Time is provided after the program for socializing and

-please, one baby per lap.
+baby play.
 Check the listing of Book Babies programs around the system.
-Registration may be required at some locations.

-Exciting storytimes for your two-year-old and you, join us for stories, songs and fun.
-Registration may be required at some locations.
-View the Two's Company schedule.
+Exciting storytimes for your two-year-old and you.
+Join us for stories, songs and fun.
+View the Tales for Twos schedule.

 These interactive storytimes are for speakers of Spanish, English, or both.
 All ages are welcome but storytime is specifically geared to 2-4 year olds and kids are encouraged to participate.
-Bilingual Storytimes are held at 7 locations.
+Find a Bilingual Storytime near you.

 All Ages Storytimes

 Stories, songs and rhymes for all kids!
 There is no registration required for this program.
-In some locations a craft activity immediately follows storytime, and is limited to 16 children on a first-come, first-served basis.
-No large groups please (5 or more).
-View a list of All Ages Storytimes locations.
+View a list of All Ages Storytime locations.